PacificBiosciences/FALCON/docs/about.rst

 which represent divergent allelic variants.
 Each a-contig is associated with a homologous genomic region on an p-contig.

+ADD FIGURE A FROM PAPER

 ``FALCON-Unzip`` is a true diploid assembler.
 It takes the genome assembly graph from ``FALCON`` and phases the reads based on heterozygous SNPs identified in the initial assembly.
 It then produces a set of **primary contigs** and phased **haplotigs** which represent divergent haplotyes.

+ADD FIGURE B AND C FROM PAPER

 References
 ----------